jeffvfa/AprenderScrapper/README.md

 ## Getting Started

-You'll need clone this repository on your machine, after that you must to go to the 'payload' directory:
+Clone this repository on your machine, create 2 directories ('file' and 'payload'), and after this to go to the 'payload' directory:

 ```
-cd payload
+mkdir file && mkdir payload && cd payload
 ```

 and create a file named 'payload.py' with a python dictionary following this model (with your login information):